werken23/Ziplite/readme.md

+## changes
+ziplines can now infinitely loop all fence types are now usable instead of only oak

-# Light Zipline Plugin for Spigot, forked from https://github.com/N-Magi/Spigot-Ziplines
+## Light Zipline Plugin for Spigot, forked from https://github.com/N-Magi/Spigot-Ziplines
 it doesn't work at peaceful

 https://www.youtube.com/watch?v=qa2I2-lFgh0